sachinsdate/lip-movement-net/README.md

       4. Next, under each one of the dataset directories created in above step, such as GRID/ and HMDB/, create a directory for each person in that dataset.
 For e.g. the GRID dataset contains speakers numbered from 1 thru 34.
 So you would create a directory called dataset/train/speech/GRID/1/, dataset/train/speech/GRID/2/, dataset/train/speech/GRID/3/ etc. The HMDB dataset contains video files orgainzed by category such a talk, chew etc. Each video file is for one individual person.
 So just put all the video files under chew under dataset/train/silence/HMDB/, or dataset/val/silence/HMDB/ directories.
 No need to create individual person directories.
 The prepare script will assume that each video file belongs to a different person.
   4. Ensure that you have a good mix of speakers in train, val and test, and that **there are no common video files among train, val and test!**.
 Preferably keep a different disjoiint set of speakers or persons among train/, val/ and test/ directories for better training results.
   5. Download and expand the [sample_source_dataset.zip](assets/sample_source_dataset.zip) file to get started with the folder structure.
-3. Open prepare_training_dataset.py
+4. Open prepare_training_dataset.py
-4. Set the following parameters to the values you want for your network:
+5. Set the following parameters to the values you want for your network:
    1. VIDEO_START_OFFSETS
    2. VIDEO_END_OFFSETS
    3. CROSS_FILE_BOUNDARIES
-3. Run the following command:
+6. Run the following command:
 ```bash
 python prepare_training_dataset.py -i <path to input directory> -o <path to output sequences dataset directory> -p <path to facial landmarks model file>
 ```
-Refer to [prepare.bat](scripts/prepare.bat) for an example command.
+Refer to [prepare.sh](scripts/prepare.sh) for an example command.

-### Step 2 of 2: Run the trainer on the training data
+### Step 2 of 2: Run the trainer on the training data that you prepared using instructions in Step 1.
 Run the following command:
 ```bash
 python lip_movement_net.py -i <path to sequences dataset directory>
 ```
-Refer to scripts/train.bat for an example
+Refer to [train.sh](scripts/train.sh) for an example training command.

 ### Running the trainer in GRID SEARCH mode
 You can OPTIONALY run the training algorithm iteratively over a grid of network hyperparameters so as to find a parameter combination that best fits the needs of your domain.